highbyte/dotnet-6502/docs/systems/c64/libraries.md

 every instruction boundary, and at every access to one of their registers, to the cycle of the access.
-A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle, and an interrupt that becomes due during an instruction is serviced right after it.
+A read of `$D012` therefore returns the raster line at the cycle the read happens, a CIA timer read returns the count at that cycle, a raster-compare or timer-control write takes effect on its own cycle.
+A raster or CIA timer interrupt is dated to the cycle on which the raster line began or the timer underflowed, and the CPU applies its sampling rule to that cycle: taken after the current instruction if it fell at or before the second-to-last cycle, otherwise after the next one.
 The SID does the same through its audio provider (see below).
 Rendering still samples the VIC-II registers once per raster line, so a mid-line register change becomes visible on the next line.

 ## Implementation libraries